deLaatLab/pipe4C/README.md

 ## Prerequisites

-*	A Unix like shell (e.g. Bash v3.2+).
+- A Unix like shell (e.g. Bash v3.2+)
-*	Illumina base-calling software (bcl2fastq) available from http://www.illumina.com/.
+- Illumina base-calling software (bcl2fastq) available from http://www.illumina.com/.
-*	The 4C-seq pipeline can be downloaded from https://github.com/deLaatLab/.
+- The 4C-seq pipeline can be downloaded from https://github.com/deLaatLab/.
-*	Bowtie2 v2.3+ available from http://bowtie-bio.sourceforge.net/bowtie2/.
+- Bowtie2 v2.3+ available from http://bowtie-bio.sourceforge.net/bowtie2/.
-*	SAMtools v1.3+ available from http://www.htslib.org/.
+- SAMtools v1.3+ available from http://www.htslib.org/.
-*	R v3.5+ available from https://www.r-project.org/.
+- R v3.5+ available from https://www.r-project.org/.
-*	The following R packages available from CRAN:
+- The following R packages available from CRAN:
-  * optparse
+  - ptparse
-  * caTools
+  - caTools
-  * config
+  - config
-* The following R packages available from Bioconductor:
+- The following R packages available from Bioconductor:
-  * shortRead
+  - shortRead
-  * genomicRanges
+  - genomicRanges
-  * genomicAlignments
+  - genomicAlignments
-  * Bsgenome of interest
+  - Bsgenome of interest
-* The peakC package available from https://github.com/deWitLab/peakC/.
+- The peakC package available from https://github.com/deWitLab/peakC/.

 ## Files required to run the pipeline:
 * Reads in (compressed) FASTQ format.